Noted women's rights activist Sonal Shukla dead | Entertainment

 Lovingly known as Sonalben by thousands of adolescent girls and women across India, she tirelessly devoted herself to women’s issues.

-“She was an unusual mix of activism and scholarship, who wrote both in Gujarati and English not only on women’s rights issues but also on cultural issues such as music and theatre,” senior journalist Sheela Bhatt said.
+“She was an unusual mix of activism and scholarship, who wrote both in Gujarati and English not only on women’s rights issues but also on cultural issues such as music and theatre,” scholar and writer Amrit Gangar said.

-Hailing from a family of musicians and theatre actors, Shukla gave ‘vacha’ (voice) to the poor and oppressed adolescent girls through her non-profit organisation.

-“She, along with her team, dedicated herself to sensitising boys to ensure an effective support system for girls in their families and communities,'' said Bhatt, a former student of Shukla.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)